tagohd/mono/Concepts/Magic/Mana.md

 ---
 alias: mana
 ---
+sudoMajor:: Mana units, feat. a table and some math
+#majorChange #unseenByLun
 # About
 It's kinda like The Force, except somehow way nerdier.
 And no midichlorians.
 Wait.
 Music pun.
 Uh...
 MIDIdorians.
 It has MIDIdorians instead. #Cite/Movie/Star-Wars [movieRefType:: Star Wars/Concepts]